 Puskesmas as public health services are responsible for carrying out public health efforts, which in the national system are the first level of health services.
-First-level health services grouped are into Compulsory Health Services and Development Health Services.
-One of the Mandatory Health Services is Antenatal Care and Family Planning.
+First-level health services are grouped into Compulsory Health Services and Development Health Services.
+One of the Mandatory Health Services is Antenatal are and Family Planning.

 Antenatal care is a health service provided by health workers for mothers during pregnancy and carried out according to the standards set out in the Midwifery Service Standards [1; 2; 3].
 Based on data released by Riskesdas in 2013 that 83.5 percent of births received first-level Antenatal Care services with a minimum of 4 visits during pregnancy.
-As for the first pregnancy checkup in the first trimester, it was 81.6 percent, and for the 24th to 36th-week pregnancy check-up, it was 70.4 percent [4].
-However, 29.6 percent of births were carried out at home or elsewhere because they did not receive Antenatal Care services.
+As for the first pregnancy check-up in the first trimester, it was 81.6 percent, and for the 24th to 36th-week pregnancy check-up, it was 70.4 percent [4].
+However,

+29.6 percent of births were carried out at home or elsewhere because they did not receive Antenatal Care services.

 Characteristics of births that received and did not receive Antenatal Care services were influenced by the level of knowledge and behavior of pregnant women.
 53.3 percent of pregnant women who did not finish elementary school gave birth at home or elsewhere [5].
-In comparison, of pregnant women who graduated from diploma to bachelor's degree, 89.4 percent gave birth in a health facility.
+In comparison, of pregnant women who graduated from diploma to bachelor's degree, 89.4 percent gave birth in with the aim of the study, namely to describe the knowledge, attitudes, and behavior of pregnant women regarding Antenatal Care at the Duren Sawit District Health Center.